 The city is also popular for its beautiful beaches, with San Lorenzo and Avola just a quick car ride away.

-Stay in Noto if you love Baroque architecture; you want a more refined city break with less of the tourist crush; you are visiting in May and want to attend the flower festival; you want a city break with access to some beautiful beaches.
+Stay in the Baroque towns of Noto if you love Baroque architecture; you want a more refined city break with less of the tourist crush; you are visiting in May and want to attend the flower festival; you want a city break with access to some beautiful beaches.

-10. Ragusa, a historical area in southeastern Sicily
+10. Ragusa, a historical area in southeast Sicily

-Similarly to Nota, much of Ragusa was destroyed by an earthquake in the 17th century and rebuilt in the baroque style.
+Similar to its neighbors Nota, Catania, Modica, Scicli, much of Ragusa was destroyed by an earthquake in the 17th-century and rebuilt in the baroque style.
 Although less renowned than its coastal cousin, you can still find some beautiful examples of baroque architecture in the old town of Ragusa Ibla.